genocrunch/genocrunch/README.md

 $ exit
 ```

-  Set the genocrunch/config/database.yml file:
+Set the `genocrunch/config/database.yml` file:
-  In development, test and/or production sections, set the <code>database</code>, <code>username</code> and <code>password</code> to fit the corresponding PostgreSQL database:
+In development, test and/or production sections, set the `database`, `username` and `password` to fit the corresponding PostgreSQL database:

 ```
 $ cd /path/to/genocrunch